The world can’t get enough mezcal. Oaxaca’s forests are paying the price

 Del Maguey, one of the most internationally recognized labels, reports using bagazo and vinazas in infrastructure meant to prevent flooding and contamination, and says it has backed tree-planting programs.
 Del Maguey specializes in small‑producer, “single village” bottlings from Oaxaca (and some from Puebla).

-Community groups also are pushing back.
+Community groups are also pushing back.
 The Guardianas del Mezcal collective and the conservation project Tierra de Agaves promote reforestation and mezcal made with practices such as using only fallen trees for firewood and intercropping agave with other crops.

 Even critics concede the boom has brought jobs and higher incomes in one of Mexico’s poorest states, underscoring the tension between protecting land and livelihoods.